 I use “incredibly” deliberately.
 It is not credible that something as important as a go to market plan should be simple.
 This is so critical, so it has to be complex and difficult.

 Making something simple makes it easier to get everybody aligned and focussed.
 Simplicity is key to execution and go to market plans are 1% inspiration and 99% perspiration.
 Constraints are good.

-Your go to market plan must be based on social networks.
+Organic vitality is the end goal.
 You can only get the right unit economics if one user leads to another user in an organic way.
 Without this your Customer Acquisition Costs (CAC) will be too high.
+Your customers/users must know each other.
 Seth Godin calls this Tribes.
 Or we can say “birds of a feather flock together”.
-This is as applicable to enterprise as it is to consumer.
-Your first reference customer in enterprise in a new market segment will typecast you.
-You will get more customers like that.
-Do you want that type of customer?

 3 is a magic number.
 You need 3 customers.
-Sure, you need a lot more, but you have to start somewhere.
-And # 3 creates a tipping point.
+Sure, you need a lot more eventually, but 3 creates a tipping point.
 To see this in an entertaining way, watch this Ted talk about the “first follower”.